sharpch/sharpch.github.io/README.md

 suited to support real-life, latency-sensitive trading operations.*

 Allow order sizes to be directly mutated, avoiding object creation / replacements.
 Threading becomes a consideration for mutable objects.
-These would require memory barriers, with volatile or synchronized access.
-A hashmap would allows for best case O(1) order updates.
+These would require memory barriers, with atomic or synchronized access.
+A hashmap would allow for best case O(1) order updates.

 Reduce object creation to attempt to achieve steady state memory.